Dental Implants Midlothian

 A different number of implant posts can be used to replace a specific number of teeth.
 From a single gap to an entire arch, there’s no amount of tooth loss so minor or so severe that dental implants aren’t a potential solution.
 Once we confirm that you’re a good candidate for dental implants, we will determine how many you need to regain a complete, confident smile.

 We can put a single implant post in the gap between two healthy teeth, then place an all-porcelain crown on it so that it blends in with its surroundings.
-This foregoes the need for make permanent alterations to the smile in order to place a bridge.
+This foregoes the need for making permanent alterations to the smile in order to place a bridge.

 In order to replace multiple teeth at once, you’ll likely need a bridge or a partial denture.
 Both of these prosthetics can be supported by dental implants.
 Bridges typically only require two implant posts while the exact number needed for partial dentures depends on the locations of the missing teeth.